lewagon/data-setup/_partials/keep_current.md

 pyenv install <PYTHON_VERSION>
 ```

-👉 Make sure that the command completes correctly
+👉 Make sure that the command completes correctly and **restart your terminal**

 Let's remove the existing current virtual environment :